ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

+- [ ] NEXT.15: add method to return all enabled parameters
-- [ ] NEXT.14: Find a way to replace Pattern::automation_pattern by something
+- [ ] NEXT.14: find a way to replace Pattern::automation_pattern by something
       cleaner.
 - [ ] NEXT.13: create TrackAllAutomationsPattern that holds all track
       automations (region automation patterns excluded as they are only in